Westdale Secondary School: Specialist High Skills Major

 their skills in specific areas of interest as they earn their Ontario Secondary Diploma.
 Westdale Secondary School students have the option to complete their Specialist High Skills Major in either the Arts & Culture, Construction, Health & Wellness and Information and Communications Technology.

 The Sequitur

 The Sequitur is Westdale's student-run school newspaper, and is one of two school newspapers in Hamilton.
-Students write news articles, stories, poetry, and short essays.
-The paper also includes cover art and illustrations designed by students.
 There are monthly publications of The Sequitur, where there are paper and digital copies available.